Djokovic beats Cressy in straight sets at Paris Masters - WHIZ News

 Djokovic faced no break points and made only three unforced errors to 14 for Cressy.

 After lifting trophies in Israel and Kazakhstan, Djokovic stretched his winning streak to 10 matches since a loss at the Laver Cup in September.
-He will next play Karen Khachanov or Marc-Andrea Huesler.
+Karen Khachanov, who outlasted Marc-Andrea Huesler 6-3, 4-6, 6-4.

-Casper Ruud also moved into the third round by defeating wild-card entry Richard Gasquet 6-1, 7-6 (7).
+Casper Ruud also moved into the third round by defeating wild-card entry Richard Gasquet 6-1, 7-6 (7), while Holger Rune saved three match points in a 4-6, 7-5, 7-6 (3) win over Stan Wawrinka.

 The third-seeded Ruud raced to a 5-0 lead in the opening set and broke back at 5-3 in the second to force a tiebreaker.
 Gasquet squandered a set point at 7-6 by netting a forehand volley.